LSNJLAW SM

 • Elimination of annual and lifetime limits.
 Insurance companies can no longer cap your coverage at a certain cost per year or over your lifetime.

 • Increased care in underserved communities.
-The ACA created new incentives for doctors, nurses, and physician assistants to work in certain underserved areas and with indigent patient populations.
+The ACA created new incentives for doctors, nurses, and physician assistants to work in certain underserved areas and with low-income patient populations.
 This is done through payment increases for providers in certain areas and Medicaid reimbursement rates that match Medicare rates.

 • Better overall care.
 Physicians and hospitals are rewarded for improved patient health outcomes.
 For example, the ACA funded an initiative called Partnership for Patients, which brings doctors and nurses together to develop strategies to reduce preventable illnesses that spread in hospital facilities.
 As a result, hospitals throughout the state experienced a decrease in infection rates and other preventable problems.